inigokintana/homelab-2-prod-ai-golden-path/1-IaC/AWS/README.md

 - **Instance Type**: Adjust the instance type to suit your needs, especially if you require more resources for Kubernetes workloads.

 This configuration provides a simple and quick setup for provisioning an EC2 instance with Ubuntu 22.04 and installing MicroK8s automatically.

+## 6 - Play with the config:

+- Open ports
+- not for PROD
+- kubectl 6 helm